 Faith is built upon that which defies reason.
 Located in Tirukalukundram (also known as Thirukazhukundram), Tamil Nadu, the Vedagiriswar temple consists of two structures, one at the foothills and the other at the summit of the hill.
 Legend has it that two sages transformed into eagles and became the guardians of the deity worshipped in this temple.
 Eagles routinely fly over the temple grounds and locals have observed that they are vegetarian and only eat the sweet rice offered by the priest.

 Chinese Kali Temple

 A huge Chinese settlement resides in the city of joy, Kolkata.
 Tangra is popularly known as mini-China in Kolkata with residents calling it their home since independence.
 This famous Chinese Kali temple in Kolkata is dedicated to Goddess Kali who is offered noodles, chopsuey and fried rice.
-For a hassle-free experience, book a cab from Savaari to explore the Chinese Kali Temple and do not miss out on the Chinese prasad.
+For a hassle-free travel experience, book your Kolkata taxi here to explore the Chinese Kali Temple and do not miss out on the Chinese prasad.

 Shaheed Baba Nihal Singh Gurudwara

 What is particularly interesting about this gurudwara in Jalandhar is that devotees come here with a very specific objective.
 They offer toy planes to the Gurudwara in the hope of getting their prayers of settling abroad answered.
 Such is the craze for immigration in Punjab!
 Book a cab from Amritsar to get to the temple.